“Our curriculum promotes social mobility;

 • Discussion and group work.
 PSHE discussions are conducted in a sensitive, confidential manner.
 However, if a pupil discloses something that is cause for concern, the teacher/staff concerned will deal with the matter in line with the safeguarding policies of the school.

-• The governing body has approved the PSHE policy and hold the Headteacher to account for its implementation.
+• The governing body has approved the RHE and PSHE policy and hold the Headteacher to account for its implementation.
 The Headteacher is responsible for ensuring that PSHE is taught consistently across the school.

 Staff are responsible for: